Why BAE-EADS merger is double trouble for Boeing

-At an awards ceremony in April, Boeing Co (BA.N) honoured 14 "suppliers of the year."
-Prominent among them: BAE Systems Plc (BAES.L), the British arms maker now in talks to merge with Boeing's biggest civilian rival, EADS EAD.PA, maker of Airbus jets.
+At an awards ceremony in April, Boeing Co honored 14 "suppliers of the year."
+Prominent among them: BAE Systems, the British arms maker now in talks to merge with Boeing's biggest civilian rival, EADS, maker of Airbus jets.

 "We are grateful to have them as key members of our team," Boeing CEO Jim McNerney said of the contractors feted at the Field Museum in Chicago.

-The potential pairing of a top Boeing partner with its fiercest competitor shows how deeply the deal could disrupt the complex relationships in the aerospace and defence industries, which account for hundreds of billions in sales a year.
+The potential pairing of a top Boeing (BA.N) partner with its fiercest competitor shows how deeply the deal could disrupt the complex relationships in the aerospace and defense industries, which account for hundreds of billions in sales a year.

-The BAE-EADS merger would create the world's largest integrated defence and commercial aviation company with annual sales of $92.4 billion (56.9 billion pounds), topping Boeing by more than a third, based on 2011 figures.
+The BAE-EADS merger would create the world's largest integrated defense and commercial aviation company with annual sales of $92.4 billion, topping Boeing by more than a third, based on 2011 figures.

-Boeing initially said it did not see a big threat, but its top defence executive told Reuters this week the deal raised national security and industrial concerns that needed to be addressed.
+Boeing initially said it did not see a big threat, but its top defense executive told Reuters this week the deal raised national security and industrial concerns that needed to be addressed.

 "If they're part of a different company, does that eliminate them as a supplier?"